 While you don’t want to ignore a request that has been made, there are strategies that can help.

 Take time to think about the request before you give your answer – and ask for more time if you don’t know how to respond

 Don’t make up unnecessary excuses because then it makes it seem like you can’t do it, rather than you’re choosing not to

 Stay committed to your refusal

-If you have always said “yes” in the past, it can be very difficult for those around you to accept your “no.” Because of that, Mirgain says, people may push harder at first if they think you may ultimately give in, or they may even become defensive.
+If you have always said “yes” in the past, it can be very difficult for those around you to accept your “no.” Because of that, Mirgain said, people might push harder at first if they think you may ultimately give in or they may even become defensive.

-Just as it’s hard to say no, it’s just as hard to ask for help for a number of reasons – we’re worried about inconveniencing others; we feel guilt over the need to ask; we worry about the consequences of asking – being perceived as ineffective, weak, uncertain, etc. But, Mirgain explains, we have the right to ask and they have the right to say no.
+Just as it’s hard to say "no," it’s just as hard to ask for help for a number of reasons – we’re worried about inconveniencing others; we feel guilt over the need to ask; we worry about the consequences of asking – being perceived as ineffective, weak, uncertain, etc.

-“There’s the saying – there’s no harm in asking.
-And there’s not,” she says.
+“There’s the saying: There’s no harm in asking.
+And there’s not,” she said.
 “Don’t apologize or put yourself down when asking.
 And, focus on specific ways the person can help.”

 Mirgain suggests using the DESO script technique.

-Mirgain acknowledges that if you haven’t been setting boundaries – or firm in maintaining them – you may experience fear and nervousness when you do.
-But when you’re true to yourself and clear about your needs, you’ll not only grow personally but your relationships will grow stronger as well.
+Mirgain said that if you haven’t been setting boundaries – or firm in maintaining them – you may experience fear and nervousness when you do.
+But when you’re true to yourself and clear about your needs, you’ll not only grow personally, but your relationships will grow stronger as well.